Some parents have told me that they would just love to homeschool, but they don’t know how to figure out what to teach their children.

 There are currently no official national standards for education in the United States.

-But, there are state standards in most states.
-Remember to check with your state to find out your state's standards.
-Some states have rather vague standards while others have more specific standards.
-You are responsible for understanding the requirements of your state. ****
+There ARE state standards in most states.
+Remember to check out your state department of education’s website to find out your state’s standards.
+Some states have rather vague standards while other states have more specific standards.
+You are responsible for understanding the requirements of your state.

 - Language Arts (includes spelling, composition, grammar, reading, phonics, vocabulary, literature, handwriting)